lyang/braintree-rails-example/README.md

 ===============
 [braintree-rails-example](https://github.com/lyang/braintree-rails-example) provides a demo rails application that uses [braintree-rails](https://github.com/lyang/braintree-rails) gem to interact with Braintree api.

-It demonstrates how [braintree-rails](https://github.com/lyang/braintree-rails-example) simplifies the interaction with reources stored in Braintree's vault.
+It demonstrates how [braintree-rails](https://github.com/lyang/braintree-rails-example) simplifies the interaction with resources stored in Braintree's vault.

 You can do most of the CRUD operations on the wrapped models just as if they are ActiveRecord.